 3.Remove the stock heatsink

-The heatsink is attached with two T6 screws in the backplate (four for Ada generation owners).
-When unscrewing those, be wary that there is quite some force on the backplate, and it springs back when it comes loose.
-You may want to hold it when unscrewing the screws in order not to damage things.
-When all screws, you can take off the heatsink.
+The heatsink is attached with T6 screws through the retention bracket.
+When unscrewing those, be wary that there is quite some force on the bracket, and it springs back when it comes loose.
+You want to hold it back when unscrewing the screws in order not to damage things.
+When all screws are gone, you can take off the heatsink.
 It may be glued to the die due to the thermal paste, carefully tilt it to the left and right until it comes off in that case.

 4.Clean the die and memory